elastic/elastic-charts/packages/charts/src/chart_types/xy_chart/renderer/canvas/animations/README.md

 Here the `computedOpacity` is passed to the `aCtx.getValue` with defined `AnimationOptions` and returns the tween `opacity` used to render.
 The `aCtx.getValue` method uses [currying](https://javascript.info/currying-partials) to enable the same animated options to be used in multiple places.

 The `'my-opacity'` string is used to identify this value from all other tracked animated values.
-This prop should be uniuqe given all animation states.
-For example, using two props for `n` bars to define `highlighted-bar-opacity` and `unhighlighted-bar-opacity` minimizes the total tracked values.
-This is fine so long as the two values change in unisoun everywhere they are used.
-An error will throw if a single key is used with diverging values.
+This key should be unique given all animation states.

+For the time being, using multiple parameterized keys should be _avoided_.
+For example, given a bar chart with `n` bars using two keys to define `highlighted-bar-opacity` and `unhighlighted-bar-opacity` could minimizes the total tracked values.
+However, this is currently not supported as the animations work by reacting to changes in values, in this case if key changes when the value changes, the animations state will be malformed causing flashing and instant tweening, see https://github.com/elastic/elastic-charts/pull/1665.

 The full list of `AnimationOptions` is shown below.